isomerpages/moe-kentridgesec/_achievements/Students/Co Curricular.md

 and actions.
 <br>The awards are given to a maximum of 2% of Singaporean students in each
 school at the end of the year.</p>
-<p><strong>Fund-raising2021</strong>
-<br>Raised $5220.75 for Children's Cancer Foundation from CNY collection from
-staff and students &amp; sale of recyclable items collected from “KR Hands On Day - Lend a Hand, Save the Earth”</p>
 </li>
 </ul>
 </div>